| | By Ian Sample Picking up a design tip from the penguins. IN AN old

 trying to design something to perform extremely well, it seems sensible

 to look at something which is able to do it anyway.''
+The whole notion

 of looking to Nature for answers is steadily becoming a science